 STCW Competence STCW Knowledge, Understanding, and Proficiency Task Number Task Assessor's Initials Date Control trim, stability and stress Understanding of fundamental principles of ship construction and the theories and factors affecting trim and stability and measures necessary to preserve trim and stability; Knowledge of the effect on trim and stability of a ship in the event of damage to, and consequent flooding of a compartment and countermeasures to be taken; Knowledge of IMO recommendations concerning ship's stability.
 10.1.A All Note 1 Ensure that stability and stress conditions are maintained within safety limits at all times.
-Monitor and control compliance with legislative requirements and measures to ensure safety of life at sea, security and protection of the marine environment Knowledge of international maritime law embodied in international agreements and conventions Knowledge of National legislation for implementing international agreements and conventions 11.1.A All Note 1 Demonstrate the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential non- compliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment.
+Monitor and control compliance with legislative requirements and measures to ensure safety of life at sea, security and protection of the marine environment Knowledge of international maritime law embodied in international agreements and conventions Knowledge of National legislation for implementing international agreements and conventions 11.1.A All Note 1 Demonstrate the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential noncompliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment.

-STCW Competence STCW Knowledge, Understanding, and Proficiency Task Number Task Assessor's Initials Date Maintain safety and security of the vessel, crew and passengers and the operational condition of lifesaving, firefighting and other safety systems A thorough knowledge of life- saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills; Maintenance of operational condition of life- saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding.
-12.1.A All Note 1 Demonstrates the procedures for monitoring fire detection and safety systems and ensures that all alarms are detected promptly and acted upon in accordance with established emergency procedures.
-Develop emergency and damage control plans and handle emergency situations Ship construction, including damage control 13.1.A All Develop a Damage Control Plan.
+ST CW Competence STCW Knowledge, Understanding, and Proficiency Task Number Task Assessor's Initials Date of the vector of ain safety and security vessel, crew and ngers and the tional condition of ring, firefighting and safety systems A thorough knowledge of life-saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills; Maintenance of operational condition of life-saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding.
+12.1.A All Note 1 Demonstrates the procedures for monitoring fire detection and safety systems and ensures that all alarms are detected promptly and acted upon in accordance with established emergency procedures. damag op emergency and ge control plans and e emergency ons Ship construction, including damage control 13.1.A All Develop a Damage Control Plan.